News – Page 12

-Minutes of the Parish Council Meeting held on Tuesday 9th February 2021 at 7pm
+Minutes of the Annual Parish Council Meeting held on Tuesday 4th May 2021 at 7pm

 This meeting was held remotely in accordance with the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020

 PRESENT: Cllr Pat Woodfield (outgoing Chairman), Cllr Andrew Gough (Chairman), Cllr Paul Berrisford, Cllr Margaret Briggs, Cllr John Charles-Jones, Cllr John Newsome, Cllr Richard Pannell, Cllr Colin Starke, Cllr Charles Wardle, Cllr Adam Wylie.